JTSDK/jtsdk64-tools/docs/setup/prerequisite.md

 To create and validate a service account, perform the following:

 - [Register][] for an account
-- Use a valid emial address during registration
+- Use a valid email address during registration
 - After creating the account, check your email
 - Using the email sent from registration, activate the account